 Life in Norway is an information guide for English speakers living and working in Norway, and for those who want to make the move.

-The website is written entirely by foreigners from all around the world who are already settled in Norway, to give you the inside scoop on what life is really like here–from an outsider's perspective.
+The website is written by foreigners from all around the world who are already settled in Norway, to give you the inside scoop on what life is really like here–from an outsider's perspective.

 Move to Norway

 Our relocation guides are aimed at giving you all the information you need for a happy relocation for you and your family.